 3. Inline styles

-For inline styles it is also possible to define an attribute media.
+For inline styles it is also possible to define an attribute media

-.element {…}
+<style media="print"> .element {…} </style>

 4. Media queries

-My favorite method to include styles for print are media-queries.
-It is possible to add styles for print via @media print.
-Maybe you are familiar with this because of media-queries dedicated to mobile devices.
-Once you’ve set up this environment you can start adding some styles for any print of your site.
-I recommend to add display: none;for elements that are not pretty important in a printed-version.
+for elements that are not pretty important in a printed-version.
 This could be the sidebar and the footer or the navigation.
 The thing why I’m originally writing this is how to include the reference of a link in a printed version of a website.
 So I’m just going for it.
 It is just one pretty little rule!

 Pseudo-Elements for generated content